AgnitumuS/ubjs/CONTRIBUTING.md

            "standard": "*"
        }

-## Build UntyBase packages with lerna
+## Build UnityBase packages with Lerna

   Compiling native modules.
 Current implementation fpc3.1.1 to be installed.
   Path to FPC should be added to PATh environment variable: